Correctness Forensics for Batch Speculative Decoding: Diagnosing the Ragged Tensor Problem: Method

-\paragraph{Speedup Analysis.} The speedup of speculative decoding depends on both the token-acceptance rate and computational costs.
+\paragraph{Theoretical Speedup Analysis} The speedup of speculative decoding depends on both the token-acceptance rate and computational costs.
 The original formulation by \citet{leviathan2023fast} analyzes single-sequence performance, modeling the expected tokens generated per iteration as $(1 - \alpha^{k+1})/(1 - \alpha)$, where $\alpha$ is the token acceptance rate (TAR) and $k$ is the number of draft tokens per speculation round.
-This single-sequence view assumes negligible batch overhead and focuses purely on acceptance dynamics.
+This single-sequence view assumes no batch overhead and focuses purely on acceptance dynamics.
+For batch speculative decoding, we introduce a batch-aware speedup formula:

-Batch speculative decoding, however, introduces additional complexities not captured by that model—most notably alignment overhead, which can dominate and degrade performance.
-We therefore introduce a batch-aware speedup model:

 where $S$ denotes speedup relative to non-speculative decoding (i.e., running the target model alone), $c_{\text{draft}}$ and $c_{\text{verify}}$ are the relative costs of draft generation and target verification, and $c_{\text{overhead}}(B)$ captures batch-dependent alignment overhead absent from single-sequence analysis.